flightphp/docs/content/v3/en/about.md

 - **Beginner Friendly:** Flight is a great starting point for new PHP developers.
 Its clear structure and simple syntax help you learn web development without getting lost in boilerplate.
 - **Loved by Pros:** Experienced devs love Flight for its flexibility and control.
 You can scale from a tiny prototype to a full-featured app without switching frameworks.
+- **Backwards Compatible:** We value your time.
+Flight v3 is an augmentation of v2, keeping almost all of the same API.
+We believe in evolution, not revolution—no more "breaking the world" every time a major version comes out.
+- **Zero Dependencies:** Flight's core is completely dependency-free—no polyfills, no external packages, not even PSR interfaces.
+This means fewer attack vectors, a smaller footprint, and no surprise breaking changes from upstream dependencies.
+Optional plugins may include dependencies, but the core will always stay lean and secure.
-- **AI Friendly:** Flight's minimal overhead and clean architecture make it ideal for integrating AI tools and APIs.
+- **AI Focused:** Flight's minimal overhead and clean architecture make it ideal for integrating AI tools and APIs.
 Whether you're building smart chatbots, AI-driven dashboards, or just want to experiment, Flight gets out of your way so you can focus on what matters.
 The [skeleton app](https://github.com/flightphp/skeleton) comes with pre-built instructions files for the major AI coding assistants out of the box!
 [Learn more about using AI with Flight](/learn/ai)

 ## Video Overview